Daniel Sea: Sexuality and gender

-Throughout the interview, Sea expanded upon their journey with gender.
-They talk about the beginnings of the language for non-binary identities and how they had to navigate that while playing a trans character, Max Sweeney, in the TV series The L Word.
-Sea later clarified their identity as trans, non-binary, gender expansive, and queer.
+In a May 2021 interview with Autostraddle, Sea reflected upon their journey with sexuality and gender.
+They talk about having been with people of different genders growing up, and that they identify as "something like pansexual".
+Sea mentions the difficultly having to navigate being non-binary in the media and public eye while playing a trans character, Max Sweeney, in The L Word due to a lack of understanding.
+Sea later clarified they identify as trans, non-binary, gender expansive, and queer.
 They have also added the pronouns he/they to their bio on Instagram.